5 Things You Never Want to See Inside your Cleanroom

 Your critical spaces need to be as close to a smooth six-sided box as you can get.
 This ensures that you’re reducing dead zones, enhancing airflow, and minimizing the small spaces where dust, dirt, and other contaminates can hide.
 Smooth surfaces are much quicker and easier to clean.

-When it’s time for your cleanroom certification or validation, contact Gerbig Engineering Company.
+Contact Gerbig Engineering Company.
 Our experts will handle these entire processes with care and precision.
 We also build cleanrooms and will ensure that your interior is optimal for long-term compliance.
 Contact us at 888-628-0056 or email info@gerbig.com.